Carbon footprints

 Cambridgeshire has around 27% of England's total peatland, but accounts for 70% of the wasted (damaged) peatland in the country.

-The Council's carbon footprint baseline
+The Council's carbon footprint

 As an organisation, we have our own carbon footprint.
 This comes from the operations we undertake to provide our services to our communities.

-We collated data on as many of our operations as possible, and followed the International Green House Gas Protocol and government's environmental reporting guidelines to calculate our carbon footprint.
+We collated data on as many of our operations as possible, and followed the International Greenhouse Gas Protocol and government's environmental reporting guidelines to calculate our carbon footprint.
 We were unable to get some of the data for indirect emissions from our supply chain, but are working on getting more of this in the future.

 Progress